faisalman/ua-parser-js/README.md

 ## Contributors

-Please read [CONTRIBUTING](CONTRIBUTING.md) guide first for the instruction details.
+This project wouldn't be possible without all the amazing people in the open-source community.
+Thanks to everyone who contributed, reported issues, and shared feedback.

 <a href="https://github.com/faisalman/ua-parser-js/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=faisalman/ua-parser-js" />
 </a>

 Made with [contributors-img](https://contrib.rocks).

+Contributions are welcome!
+Please read the [CONTRIBUTING GUIDE](CONTRIBUTING.md) first for detailed contribution instructions.

 ## Backers & Sponsors